tomml/gordle/README.md

-# Chatty, a simple chatbot

-I am chatty, a simple chatbot written in Golang!
+# GOrdle

+A Worlde implemetation in Golang.

 # Usage

-blablabla

 # Parameters

-blablabla